seanreed1111/sql-recipes/rozenshtein.md

     WHERE course_id = 'CL101')
 -- A sample Type 2 SQL query.
 ```
 ### Syntactically, a Type 2 SQL query is a collection of several non-correlated component queries, with some of them nested in the WHERE clauses of the others.
-(The meaning of the term "non-correlated"will be explained in a moment.)
+(The meaning of the term "non-correlated" will be explained in a moment.)

 ### Theoretically, there is no limit on the number of nesting lev­els or on the number of component queries involved.
 On a practical level, however, SQL compilers do impose some limitations in this regard (e.g., no more than 16 nesting lev­ els or 256 component queries), but these rarely present any real problems.